RageAgainstThePixel/OpenAI-DotNet/README.md

 # C#/.NET SDK for accessing the OpenAI GPT-3 API

 A simple C# .NET wrapper library to use with [OpenAI](https://openai.com/)'s GPT-3 API.
 More context [on Roger Pincombe's blog](https://rogerpincombe.com/openai-dotnet-api).
+(Forked from https://github.com/OkGoDoIt/OpenAI-API-dotnet)

 ## Requirements

 This library is based on .NET Standard 2.0, so it should work across .NET Framework >=4.7.2 and .NET Core >= 3.0.
-It should work across console apps, winforms, wpf, asp.net, etc (although I have not yet tested with asp.net).
-It should work across Windows, Linux, and Mac, although I have only tested on Windows and Linux so far.
+It should work across console apps, winforms, wpf, asp.net, etc.  It should work across Windows, Linux, and Mac.

 ## Getting started